curityio/saml-web-client/README.md

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A minimal web client that uses SAML to authenticate users at the Curity Identity Server.\
+A basic web client that uses SAML to authenticate users at the Curity Identity Server.

-The app can use advanced authentication features and receives SAML assertions with user attriburtes.
+## Security Modernization

+The main theme of the code example is to show how to modernize security in existing web applications:

 ![SAML app](app.png)

+The app can use all of the Curity Identity Server's modern authentication features:

+- Built-in authenticators with modern methods like like passkeys and verifiable credentials.
+- Authentication actions that enable detailed control over authentication workflows.
+- An SDK that enable custom authenticators or authentication actions, so that you are never blocked.

+Even more importantly, you can take full control over user attributes issued to SAML assertions.\
+The example app uses some built-in identity attributes and a custom attribute for the region value.

+Control over user attributes enables business continuity during migrations.\
+An attribute value provider can retrieve [any built-in or custom attribute](ATTRIBUTES.md) from the data source.

+The app uses environment variables for its SAML settings.\
+In many cases, a DevOps team can simply change environment variables to migrate to the Curity Identity Server.

 ## How to Run the Code Example

+Use the following commands to run a basic SAML flow on a local computer.

 ### Prerequisites

 First, get a license file for the Curity Identity Server with access to the SAML feature.\
-Also make sure that Docker and the OpenSSL and jq command line tools are installed.
+Also make sure that you local computer runs Docker, the OpenSSL tool and the jq tool.

 ### Deploy the Curity Identity Server